 DVT (Deep Vein Thrombosis)

 A DVT is a blood clot typically occurring in the leg, most often found below the knee in the deeper veins.
 Lack of blood flow can allow blood to collect and lead to thrombus formation.
 If part of the clot breaks off, it can travel through the venous system.
 This embolism can lodge in the lungs, forming a Pulmonary Embolism (PE).
 This can happen to anyone with limited mobility or recent surgery.
 Although the risk is small in most foot & ankle surgery, the potential complications can be serious.
-The key risk factor is history of prior DVT or PE.
-Other risks include increasing age, hormones, cancer, trauma, prolonged immobility, cardiac dysfunction and surgery.
+The key risk factor is a history of prior DVT or PE.
+Other risks include increasing age, hormones, cancer, trauma, prolonged immobility, cardiac dysfunction, and surgery.
 Notify your doctor if you are aware of any of these risks factors.

 Signs and Symptoms of DVT (Deep Vein Thrombosis)

 - Swelling in the calf or lower extremity

 - Occasionally the feeling of warmth in the leg